pandreetto/cream-docs/Monitoring.rst

 -  ``cream_jobSubmit.py`` - submit a job directly to the selected CREAM CE

--  ``cream_jobOutput.py`` - submit a job directly to the selected CREAM CE and retrieve the output sandbox
+-  ``cream_jobOutput.py`` - submit a job directly to the selected CREAM CE and retrieve the output-sandbox

 -  ``WN-softver probe`` - check middleware version on WN (via cream_jobOutput.py)